-162. North Carolina's Equal Protection Clause is treated the same as the Equal Protection Clause of the United States Constitution.
+- Protection Clause of the United States Constitution.
 "No person shall be denied the equal protection of the laws; nor shall any person be subjected to discrimination by the State because of race, color, religion, or national origin."
 N.C.
 Const. art.
-I, § 19.

-163. "[A] finding that race was the predominant motive in drawing a district does not automatically render that district unconstitutional.
+I, § 19. - 163. "[A] finding that race was the predominant motive in drawing a district does not automatically render that district unconstitutional.
 Nor does it signify that the legislature acted in bad faith or with discriminatory intent in its redistricting."
 Covington v.
 N.C., 316 F.R.D.
 117, 129 (2016).
 Further, a legislatures knowledge of racial demographics is most certain, "but that sort of race consciousness does not lead inevitably to impermissible race discrimination."
 Id. (quoting Shaw v.
-Reno, 509 U.S. 630, 646 (1993)).

-164. If a plaintiff shows "that race predominated over traditional race-neutral redistricting principles, [then the court is to] apply strict scrutiny," and the government defendants then "have the burden of show[ing] not only that [their] redistricting plan was in pursuit of a compelling state interest, but also that [their] redistricting legislation is narrowly tailored to achieve [that] compelling interest."
+Reno, 509 U.S. 630, 646 (1993)). - 164.
+If a plaintiff shows "that race predominated over traditional race-neutral redistricting principles, [then the court is to] apply strict scrutiny," and the government defendants then "have the burden of snow[ing] not only that [their] redistricting plan was in pursuit of a compelling state interest, but also that [their] redistricting legislation is narrowly tailored to achieve [that] compelling interest."
 Id. (quoting Shaw v.
-Hunt, 517 U.S. 899, 908 (1996)) (internal quotations omitted).

-165. A "discriminatory purpose may often be inferred from the totality of the relevant facts," even when no discriminatory purpose is "express or appear[s] on the face of the statute."
+Hunt, 517 U.S. 899, 908 (1996)) (internal quotations omitted). - 165.
+A "discriminatory purpose may often be inferred from the totality of the relevant facts," even when no discriminatory purpose is "express or appear[s] on the face of the statute."
 Washington v.
 Davis, 426 U.S. 229, 241-42, 96 Ct.
-2040, 2048 (1976).

-166. The relevant framework for analyzing whether an official action was motivated by discriminatory purpose is set forth in Village of Arlington Heights v.
+2040, 2048 (1976). - 166.
+The relevant framework for analyzing whether an official action was motivated by discriminatory purpose is set forth in Village of Arlington Heights v.
 Metro.
 House.
 Dev.
 Corp., 429 U.S. 252 (1977).
 Courts must undertake "a sensitive inquiry into such circumstantial and direct evidence of intent as may be available."
 Id. at 266; State v.
 Jackson,